denfrost/DataStructures-Algorithms/README.md

 If the list was empty the value of newPtr is assigned to firstPtr.

-Otherwise the memory address hold by newPtr is assigned to the tempPtr's nextPtr.
+Otherwise the memory address hold by newPtr is assigned to the tempPtr's nextPtr as shown is part (b).
 ```
 tempPtr->nextPtr = newPtr;
 ```

-Part (b) shows when newPtr (aiming at the last created node) is assigned to the lastPtr once the loop is finished.
+Part (c) shows when newPtr (aiming at the last created node) is assigned to the lastPtr once the loop is finished.

 ![](Documentation/Images/LinkedList/LinkedList_copyConstructor.png)